 We will continue to assess nonresponse bias as the MFES is expanded to additional states.
 First, we will compare early and late responders with respect to reported fishing activity.
 This analysis will identify differences in respondents based upon the level of effort required to solicit a response.
 Previous studies (Brick et al., 2012, MFES pilot study) demonstrated that early and late responders are similar in terms of reported recreational fishing activity.

-We will also utilize information from sample frames to define weighting classes for postsurvey weighting adjustments.
+We will also utilize information from sample frames to define weighting classes for post survey weighting adjustments.
 Weighting classes will be defined such that response rates and fishing activity are similar within classes.
 Nonresponse bias will be measured by comparing unadjusted estimates to estimates that have been adjusted to account for differential nonresponse among weighting classes.
 Previous studies identified differential nonresponse and reported fishing activity between households with and without licensed anglers and demonstrated that nonresponse weighting adjustment decreased estimates of fishing effort by 25% over unadjusted estimates (Andrews et al., 2010).

 4. Describe any tests of procedures or methods to be undertaken.
 Tests are encouraged as effective means to refine collections, but if ten or more test respondents are involved OMB must give prior approval.